-You can configure direct Icecast and SHOUTcast streams by clicking Streams on the System menu.
+You can configure both direct Icecast and SHOUTcast streams and sound card output by clicking Streams on the System menu.

 The Stream Label radio button allows you to set the metadata that will be sent with direct streams; Artist and Title, Show, Artist and Title, or Station name and Show name.

 The Off Air Metadata field configures the text that will be sent to any configured streaming servers, and from there on to media players, when Airtime is not streaming any output.